-- Check for compliance to existing security policy, standards, guidelines and procedures. - Identify the inadequacies and examine the effectiveness of the existing policy, standards, guidelines and procedures. - Identify and review relevant statutory, regulatory and contractual requirements. - Identify, analyse and understand the existing vulnerabilities. - Review existing security controls on operational, administrative and managerial issues, ensure effective implementation of security measures and compliance to minimum security standards. - Provide recommendations and corrective actions for improvements.
+- Check for compliance against the government security requirements based on objective evidence and inspection with existing security policy, standards, guidelines and procedures. - Identify the inadequacies and examine the effectiveness of the existing policy, standards, guidelines and procedures. - Identify and review relevant statutory, regulatory and contractual requirements. - Identify, analyse and understand the existing vulnerabilities.

+- Review existing security controls on operational, administrative and managerial issues, ensure effective implementation of security measures and compliance to minimum security standards. - Provide recommendations and corrective actions for improvements.

-5.1 Frequency and Timing of Audit
+5.1 Timing of Audit